 A number of MJFF-funded companies have attracted collaborations and acquisitions that sped their pipeline.
 The following are only some of the dozens of projects that have received follow-on funding after MJFF de-risking grants:

 - With a total of $1.3 million, MJFF supported Phase I and II studies of inhaled levodopa for “off” rescue from biotech Civitas.
 After multiple rounds of venture funding, Civitas was acquired by Acorda in 2014 for $525 million.
-The therapy Inbrija is under review by the U.S. Food and Drug Administration (FDA).
+The therapy Inbrija was approved by the U.S. Food and Drug Administration (FDA) in December 2018.

 - Another “off” rescue therapy — MJFF granted nearly $1 million to biotech Cynapsus’ for its Phase I study of an under-the-tongue thin-film apomorphine — Cynapsus was acquired by Sunovion in 2016 for $624 million.
-Its drug is now under FDA review.
+Its therapy Kynmobi was approved by the FDA in May 2020.

 - Biotech Neuropore developed a small molecule targeting alpha-synuclein for disease modification with close to $750,000 in pre-clinical funding from MJFF.
 Neuropore entered a collaboration with UCB in 2015 with a potential payment of up to $460 million.
-The companies have moved their compound into clinical testing.
+In January 2020, the company announced it had successfully completed a Phase 1 clinical trial and was planning planning its next study.

 Receiving a grant from The Michael J. Fox Foundation brings more than financial capital: